 A closer look

-Climate change is one of the most pressing global environmental challenges of our time, and we are committed to contributing to a global solution by proactively managing our carbon footprint.
-We support the global response to climate change in two primary ways: by reducing our own carbon footprint and by delivering those commodities needed to mitigate carbon emissions.
+We support the global response to climate change by reducing our own carbon footprint and by delivering the commodities needed to mitigate carbon emissions.

 References